marijnh/Eloquent-JavaScript/07_robot.md

 {{figure {url: "img/village2x.png", alt: "The village of Meadowfield"}}}

-This network of roads forms a _((graph))_.
+The network of roads in the village forms a _((graph))_.
 A graph is a collection of points (places in the village) with lines between them (roads).
 This graph will be the world that our robot moves through.

 {{index "roadGraph object"}}

-That array of strings isn't very easy to work with.
-Instead, we'll typically want to find the destinations that we can reach from a given place.
+The array of strings isn't very easy to work with.
+What we're interested in is the destinations that we can reach from a given place.
 Let's convert the list of roads to a data structure that, for each place, tells us what can be reached from there.